jacobpad/jacobpad.github.io/_posts/2020-03-05-Unit-2-Build-Week-NBA-Salaries.md

 I was able to obtain some stats from [NBA.com](https://stats.nba.com/players/traditional/?PerMode=Totals&dir=-1&sort=PTS&Season=2019-20&SeasonType=Regular%20Season), and the salaries from [ESPN.com](http://www.espn.com/nba/salaries), which I scraped the data.
 I combined the two peices of data together, which gave me a set of all players in the National Basketball Association, from every team, all 30 teams.
 I kept and am using only the active players who have any stats.
-Not included are the full time professional bench warmers, who still make money, but don't play in regulation games.</p>
+Not included are the full time professional bench warmers, who still make money, but don't play in regulation games.
 ## Target

 I wanted to be able to predict how much an incoming player may earn (in USD) if the player could provide a certain benefit to the franchise by giving the stats they would average.